Harness the power of active rest

 Customise your active rest approach

-The key to maintaining wellbeing, motivation and work performance is active rest.
+The key to feeling good and doing well in work is active rest.
 To unlock its power we need to be intentional and consistent.

 I know a woman who does post work stretching to ease the tension of being at a desk.
-Another takes 5 minutes to focus on their breath before they commute home.
+Another takes 5 minutes to focus on their breath before commuting home.
+Such rituals help bring the work day to a close.

 I encourage those I work with to experiment.
 This way you can identify what works best for you.

-By making active rest a part of your life, you'll not only support your health and wellbeing but also maintain your overall productivity and resilience.
+By making active rest a part of your life, you'll not only support your health and wellbeing but also maintain productivity and resilience.

 What could you do to help yourself unwind today?